Trenčianske Teplice: Carpathian Jewel

 Long before the era of the successful film festival was kicked off, Trenčianske Teplice, became famous as a spa resort.
-The town is nested amid lovely nature in the Teplicka Valley, and thanks to the exceptional location and the healing springs it was given a Romanic attribute - 'Carpatian Jewel'.
+The town is nested amid lovely nature in the Teplicka Valley, and thanks to the exceptional location and the healing springs it was given a Romanic attribute – 'Carpatian Jewel'.
 When lords of Trenčin Castle learned about this natural jewel in the past, they discovered that it's worth not only being protected, but also aggrandised.
 Palatine Štefan Zápoľský in the 16th century laid the foundation stone of what later became the spa resort area.
-The spa is open year round, and is visited by people looking for a cure for diseases of locomotive organs and nervous system.
+The spa is open year-round, and is visited by people looking for a cure for diseases of locomotive organs and nervous system.
 The resort lies in an ideal natural environment, protected against wind and enjoying many sunny days.
 Traditional curative methods have been marvellously joined by the modern methods of comprehensive balneotherapy.
 This features the use of curative effects of thermal mineral springs along with wonderful healing effects of mineralised mud.
 Thermal water rises from the depth of around 1200 meters, and before it comes out on the surface, it flows through limy soil and layers of magnesium, which results in its intense mineralization and warming.
 Besides enjoying the beneficial effects of the healing springs, visitors to the spa have a chance to admire an interesting architecture of the own of Trenčianske Teplice.
 The most popular is a bath called hammam, which can be taken in a spa house called Sina].
-The house is decorated in an Oriental (arabic/moorish) style of late 19th century.
+The house is decorated in an Oriental (Arabic/Moorish) style of late 19th century.
 The surroundings of the spa houses are glamorised by a Romantic English park with a small pond.

-A hydroelectric power station (it was producing polyphase AC of 5250 V) was built between 1886–1888 and supplied the town's streetlights as well as surrounding communities (Trenčianska Teplá, Košeca, Ladce) with electricity.
+A hydroelectric power station (it was producing polyphase AC of 5250 V) was built between 1886 and 1888 and supplied the town's streetlights as well as surrounding communities (Trenčianska Teplá, Košeca, Ladce) with electricity.
 It also powered a special narrow-gauged public electric railway opened on 29 July 1909.
 The railway has a length of 5.9 km and connects Trenčianske Teplice with a railway junction at Trenčianska Teplá.
-It still operates today.
+Regular service on the railway was discontinued, seasonal trains still operate.